 What is a customs office of exit?

-What does MRN stand for?
+What does MRN mean?

-Export certificate document (AND)
+Export verification document (AND)

 EX goods are goods that are sent to a third country without a free trade agreement.
-Here, customs duties are incurred for transfer.
+Here, customs duties are incurred for the transfer.

 What are Incoterms?

 Incoterms are guidelines that are adjusted annually.
 These voluntary rules relate to your contract and your delivery and can be included in the commercial contract with the agreement of your trading partner.
 You can see which Incoterms exist and which will apply from 2020 here.

 The exporting country or the country of destination

 The country of export of your shipment is the country where your goods originate and from where they are shipped.